Trump orders strike on Syria in response to chemical attack

-President Donald Trump announced that he ordered a strike on Syria in response to last weekend's chemical weapons attack.
+President Donald Trump ordered a strike on Syria Friday in response to last weekend's chemical weapons attack.

 Addressing the nation Friday evening, Trump said the strike was a joint operation with France and the United Kingdom.